 Catholic Law students are known to excel in a variety of ways.
 They earn fellowships, externships, and scholarships.
 Some publish articles in law journals or participate in Moot Court or Trial Team.
-For third-year law student Aimee Solano, she does as much as their schedule allows her to, creating a robust law school experience for herself while contributing positively to the community of which she is a part.
+Prior to her graduation in May 2021, then third-year law student Aimee Solano discussed her time at Catholic Law.
+Solano did as much as her schedule allowed her to, creating a robust law school experience for herself while contributing positively to the community of which she is a part.

 From the time Solano was in high school, she knew that she wanted to go to law school—ever since she had taken the opportunity to be a part of her school’s Mock Trial team.
 “I loved the idea of oral and written advocacy for the marginalized and felt empowered in a court-room setting.”
 As her passion for trial advocacy continued to build, Solano took advantage of other opportunities to hone her skills.
 In college, at Mount St. Mary’s University, Solano not only studied political science and philosophy, but she became active once again in Mock Trial, eventually becoming the team’s captain.
 After that, it was off to law school.
 “As a second-generation Mexican-American and the first person in my family to attend law school I am motivated by the sacrifice of my family before me, and hope to contribute to diversifying our field.”